ShreyasSugandhi/Accenture-Virtual-Internship/README.md

 During this experience I have learnt and applied my data analytics skills to:
 1. Project Understanding - Project Requirements and team alignment
-2. Data Cleaning & Data Modelling (Used Microsoft Excel)
+2. Data Cleaning & Data Modelling (Used Microsoft Power BI)
-3. Data Visualization and Storytelling- (Used Power BI for Visualization)
+3. Data Visualization and Storytelling- (Used Power BI )
-4. Presenting Insights back to the client (Presentation to the client)
+4. Presenting Insights back to the client (Microsoft PowerPoint)